 Because keyboards are in contact with your fingers, your fingers often make it back into your mouth in some way, which is reason enough for me to disinfect the keyboard every few days.
-If you are curious on how to clean your keyboard without damaging your keys and following up with disinfectant, let me show you the way.
+If you are curious about how to clean your keyboard without damaging your keys and following up with disinfectant, let me show you the way.

 *This post contains affiliate links.
 Full disclosure here.

 How To Clean Your Keyboard

 How To Clean The Keyboard